 - Product Listing Description

-- Amazon Product Rating & Reviews
+- Amazon Product Rating and Reviews

+The product title’s length (Characters or words) should be as per the product title characters limit only.
 The product title should include something of an added value like product benefit or key element that increases your product value compared to your competitors’ products.

 Key Product Features